-THE BELOW LINKS CONTAIN DETAILED AIRLINE, MILITARY JETS, TEST AIRCRAFT & AEROSPACE FACT SHEETS AND A/C INFORMATION
+THE BELOW LINKS CONTAIN DETAILED AIRLINE, MILITARY JETS, TEST AIRCRAFT, AIRPLANE FACT SHEETS AND AEROSPACE INFORMATION

-THE BELOW LINKS CONTAIN AVIATION & MILITARY RELATED WEBPAGES, PICTURES, FACTS, INFORMATION, HISTORY, MOVIES AND MORE
+THE BELOW LINKS CONTAIN AVIATION, MILITARY, AIRCRAFT VIDEOS, PICTURES, FACTS, INFORMATION, AUDIO, HISTORY, MOVIES AND PHOTOS

-THE BELOW LINKS CONTAIN INFORMATION ON AIRLINES IN CURRENT SERVICE AND BANKRUPT AIRLINE COMPANIES (DEFUNCT)
+THE BELOW LINKS CONTAIN INFORMATION ON AIRLINES IN CURRENT SERVICE TODAY AND ALSO BANKRUPT US AIRLINE COMPANIES (DEFUNCT)

-WHAT CAUSES AIRCRAFT TURBULENCE AND GUIDELINES TO STAY SAFE WHILE FLYING
+WHAT CAUSES AIRCRAFT TURBULENCE AND VORTEX EFFECTS

-Turbulence is air movement that normally cannot be seen and often occurs unexpectedly.
 It can be created by many different conditions, including atmospheric pressure, jet streams, air around mountains, cold or warm weather fronts or thunderstorms.
 Turbulence can even occur when the sky appears to be clear.

 While turbulence is normal and happens often, it can be dangerous.
 Its bumpy ride can cause passengers who are not wearing their seat belts to be thrown from their seats without warning.
 But, by following the guidelines suggested on this site, you can help keep yourself and your loved ones safe when traveling by air.